SFDC-Assets/Lightning-Enhanced-Calendar/README.md

 - **objectApiName**: (*mandatory*) The API name of the SObject whose records are to be displayed.
 - **customLabel**: (*optional*) A label for the SObject whose records are to be displayed.
 If not specified, it defaults to the label of the SObject specified by **objectApiName**.
 This is useful, for example, if the same SObject is specified in multiple JSON object entries in the JSON string but with different **filter**s (see below).
+- **nameFieldApiName**: (*optional*) The API name of the field to use for the name of the record displayed in each calendar entry.
+If omitted, this will default to the name field of the object.
 - **startApiName**: (*mandatory*) The API name of the `DateTime` field representing the start date and time of the record to be displayed.
 - **endApiName**: (*mandatory*) The API name of the `DateTime` field representing the end date and time of the record to be displayed.
 - **filter**: (*optional*) A [Salesforce SOQL WHERE clause expression](https://developer.salesforce.com/docs/atlas.en-us.soql_sosl.meta/soql_sosl/sforce_api_calls_soql_select_conditionexpression.htm) specifying which records of the given SObject to return.
 If the component is on a Lightning Record Page, you may use ```:recordId``` in the expression to reference the record Id of the page being displayed.
 This can be useful to restrict calendar entries to those directly related to the displayed record, for example: ```"filter": "StartTime__c > 2005-01-01T01:01:00Z AND OwnerId = :recordId"```